Woolloongabba

 The employment landscape in Woolloongabba shows performance that lags behind national averages across key labour market indicators

-The area showed strong specialization in accommodation & food with an employment share of 1.9 times the regional level.
-Conversely, construction employed only 4.8% of local workers compared to Greater Brisbane's 9%.
-With a ratio of 2.0 workers per resident as at the Census, Woolloongabba functioned as an employment hub hosting more jobs than residents and attracting workers from nearby areas.
-During the year to September 2025, employment levels increased by 0.2% while labour force grew by 0.9%, resulting in unemployment rising by 0.7 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8%, labour force expansion of 3.3%, and a decrease in unemployment by 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Woolloongabba.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Woolloongabba's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years.
+However, construction employed only 4.8% of local workers, below Greater Brisbane's 9.0%.
+There were 2.0 workers for every resident as at the Census, indicating that Woolloongabba functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between December 2024 and December 2025, employment levels increased by 1.9% and labour force increased by 2.6%, resulting in a rise of unemployment by 0.7 percentage points.
+In comparison, Greater Brisbane saw employment grow by 3.2%, labour force expand by 3.0%, and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Woolloongabba's employment should increase by 7.2% over five years and 14.7% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment